-The women's health rotation is designed to give the student practical experience in the diagnosis, evaluation and management of problems and issues associated with women's health care.
+The Women's Health rotation is designed to give the student practical experience in the diagnosis, evaluation, and management of problems and issues associated with women's health care.
 Emphasis is placed on learning experiences in family planning and birth control, the recognition and treatment of sexually transmitted infections, cancer detection and prevention, prenatal care and the evaluation and treatment of common ambulatory gynecologic problems.
-During this rotation, the students augment and strengthen their skills in regard to a wide variety of problems seen in the primary care setting.
-Prerequisties: PAS 500-580
+During this rotation the students augment and strengthen their skills in regard to a wide variety of problems seen in the primary care setting.
+Prerequisites: PAS 500-582

+PAS 642 (1.5)

-PAS 642 (3) Behavioral Medicine
+Behavioral Medicine

 The Behavioral Medicine rotation is designed to give students practical experience in the diagnosis and management of psychiatric patients in the clinical setting.
-Students will work to hone their ability to recognize psychiatric diagnoses in both the outpatient and inpatient settings with the goal of applying their knowledge and skills to the many other disciplines of medicine and clinical practice.
+Students will work to hone their ability to recognize psychiatric diagnoses in the outpatient and/or inpatient settings with the goal of applying their knowledge and skills to the many other disciplines of medicine and clinical practice.
+Prerequisites: PAS 500-582